RajakNoorbasha/travel-package-data-analysis/README.md

 Steps performed:

-1.Sent HTTP requests to multiple web pages
+1. Sent HTTP requests to multiple web pages
-2.Parsed HTML using BeautifulSoup
+2. Parsed HTML using BeautifulSoup
-3.Extracted package details such as price, location, ratings, and duration 4.Data Cleaning: The raw scraped data required preprocessing to make it analysis-ready.
+3. Extracted package details such as price, location, ratings, and duration
+4. Data Cleaning: The raw scraped data required preprocessing to make it analysis-ready.

 Cleaning steps:
 Removed currency symbols (₹) and commas